 We purchase raw materials and component parts from several sources.
 Although we have no long-term supply contracts, management believes we have good relationships with our primary suppliers.
-In recent years prices have fluctuated significantly, but we have experienced no significant problems in obtaining adequate supplies of raw materials and component parts to meet the requirements of our production schedules.
-Management believes that the materials used in the production of our products are available at competitive prices from an adequate number of alternative suppliers.
-Accordingly, management does not believe that the loss of a single supplier would have a material adverse effect on our business.
-We are continuing to closely monitor the COVID-19 pandemic and the further impacts it may have on the Company's supply chain and operations.
+In recent years prices have fluctuated significantly, and supply chain challenges have been severe.
+Prior to these recent challenges, we generally experienced no significant problems in obtaining adequate supplies of raw materials and component parts to meet the requirements of our production schedules, and found that the materials used in the production of our products were available at competitive prices from an adequate number of alternative suppliers.
+However, recent supply chain challenges have made us more concerned that the loss of a single supplier could have a material adverse effect on our business.
+Supply chain challenges generally lessened in the second half of 2022, but these challenges are expected to continue to affect our ability to complete finished goods in a timely manner and to impact our costs of operations.